Dipsingh/dipsingh.github.io/_posts/2024-08-07-Network-Traffic-Spectrum.md

 ### Seasonality and Trend

-Seasonality refers to regular and predictable patterns or fluctuations that occur at specific intervals. examples of seasonality can be traffic peaking during business hours and drop during night.
+Seasonality refers to regular and predictable patterns or fluctuations at specific intervals.
+Examples of seasonality include traffic peaking during business hours and dropping at night.
 Understanding seasonality helps in traffic forecasting and capacity planning.

-Trend is a long-term increase or decrease over time.
-Trend indicates the general direction in which traffic patterns are moving, irrespective of short-term fluctuations or seasonal effects.
+The Trend is a long-term increase or decrease over time.
+The Trend indicates the general direction in which traffic patterns are moving, irrespective of short-term fluctuations or seasonal effects.

-A Time series data can have both seasonality and Trend present.
-One can use Seasonal Decomposition of Time Series (STL) to decompose into seasonal, trend and residual components.
-SARIMA is another classical model coming from econometrics to capture seasonality with ARIMA.
+Network traffic can have both Seasonality and Trend present.
+One can use Seasonal Decomposition of Time Series (STL) to decompose into seasonal, Trend, and residual components.
+SARIMA is another classical model from econometrics that captures seasonality with ARIMA.

-To extract trend from a time series data, one can apply techniques like linear regression, moving average, exponential smoothing or locally weighted polynomial regression (LOESS).
+To extract Trend one can apply techniques like linear regression, moving average, exponential smoothing or locally weighted polynomial regression (LOESS).

-Here is a timeseries which has both seasonality and trend.
+Here is a time series that includes both seasonality and trend.

 {: .center}
 ![Seasonality with Trend](/images/post29/fig5.png "Seasonality with Trend")

-Above timeseries is decomposed into Seasonal, Trend and everything left in the residual using STL.
+Decomposing the above timeseries into Seasonal, Trend and rest left as residual using STL.

 {: .center}
 ![STL](/images/post29/fig6.png "STL")

 ### ON/OFF Behavior in Network Traffic

 This refers to traffic patterns characterized by alternating periods of high activity (ON) and low or no activity (OFF).
-During the ON periods, there is a burst of traffic, whereas during the OFF periods, the traffic is minimal or nonexistent.
-Example of this would be traffic patterns between GPUs.
+There is a burst of traffic during the ON periods, whereas, during the OFF periods, the traffic is minimal or nonexistent.
+An example of this would be traffic patterns between GPUs.

-In order to characterize this behavior we need to under the duration of ON and OFF periods for burstiness analysis.
-This can be simulated using Markov Modulated processes and decomposed using Wavelet analysis.
+To characterize this behavior, we must understand the duration of ON and OFF periods for burstiness analysis.
+This can be simulated using Markov-modulated processes and decomposed using Wavelet analysis.

-Here is a synthetic traffic with On/Off traffic pattern.
+Here is synthetic traffic with an On/Off traffic pattern.

 {: .center}
 ![ON/OFF](/images/post29/fig7.png "ON/OFF")